umaimehm/Intro_to_AI_2021/Lab1/README.md

 #to
 filtered_entries = (abs_z_scores < 3)
 ```
+**Q: Can you provide some tutorials for jupyter and pandas?**

+I need some good tutorials to get me started.
+Can you recomend any?

+**A: Yes**

+[This site][pandas-tutorial] cover many important aspects of pandas, and I use it often as a refrence.

 **Q: Will a solution be provided?**

 **A: Yes, a solution will be uploaded at the end of the lab**